Low-power/DOSMid/readme.txt

 So it is now possible for DOSMid to use these cards without loading their TSR driver to emulate the CMS or the AdLib card.

+This fork also implements Pan control change message (10) in CMS output support, enabling stereo playback using CMS.

 DOSMid Copyright (C) 2014-2023 Mateusz Viste
-Creative Music System / Game Blaster output support version (C) Tronix 2021 CMSLPT, OPL2LPT and OPL3LPT output support by WHR, Copyright 2023 Rivoreo
+Creative Music System / Game Blaster output support version (C) Tronix 2021 CMSLPT, OPL2LPT and OPL3LPT output support by WHR, Copyright 2024 Rivoreo

 Used piece of software codes from third-party peoples, eg:
 - DEATHSHADOW'S Paku-Paku game by Jason M. Knight